 So for those reasons, STM plans end up being less expensive and not appropriate for individuals and families seeking comprehensive coverage.

-For a more detailed comparison of how short term health insurance plans differ from ACA plans, here is a comprehensive article on STM health insurance.
+For a more detailed comparison of how short term medical insurance plans differ from ACA plans, here is a comprehensive article on STM health insurance.

-Does Short Term Health Insurance Cover Pre-Existing Conditions?
+Does Short Term Medical Insurance Cover Pre-Existing Conditions?

 No but conditions that develop while you have an STM plan will be covered for the length of the policy term.